cryphowns/FiniteStateMachine/README.md

 This machine data model does not support extended state nor parallel state capabilities.. yet.

 ## Format
-Every Transition array you pass must be a hash table.
+Every StateTable you pass must be a hash table.
     Every array element in the hash table represents a state, and its elements are events that point to other states.

     StateTable = {